josh-works/intermediate-ruby/_posts/2021-05-13-test-suite-audit.md

 ## FAQ

-### What if you don't make my tests go faster?

-I'll give you half of the money back! (but not all of it, of course.
-My time has value)

 ### How long will it take for you to finish?

-Once payment is finished, you'll add me to your organization's github repo, and provision me with enough access to run the tests locally.
-I'll do my work, and will open a PR fairly quickly in the process where we'll land the benchmarking & profiling results, fixes, etc.
+Once I'm added to your organization's github repo, and provisioned with enough access to run the tests locally, I'll do my work, and will open a PR fairly quickly in the process where we'll land the benchmarking & profiling results, fixes, etc.

 ### How'd you arrive at the price?
 Aren't you supposed to have tiers?